rostaman11/rsschool-cv/cv.md

 + email: rostislav.stolyar@mail.ru
 ---
 ## Briefly About Myself:
  *I am a second year student at Kupala University in Grodno, specializing in POIT.
 I want to learn JS and continue in this direction.
 In the 10th grade I went to JS courses and have a little idea.
-I want to finish the courses and get good knowledge to get a job in the future.*
+I want to finish the courses and get good knowledge to get a job in the future!*

 ---
 ## Slightly understand: